rosberry/rauther/README.md

 	Pass:     cfg.Email.Password,
 	Timeout:  timeout * time.Second,
 }
-stdEmailSender, err := sender.NewDefaultEmailSender(defaultSender, nil, nil)
+emailSender, err := sender.NewDefaultEmailSender(emailCredentials, nil, nil)
 ```
-`Timeout` - timeout for connect to email provider.
+`Timeout` - timeout for connection to email provider.

 2nd and 3nd argument - Subjects and messages templates.
 Uses defaults if not exists.
+They have a type `map[Event]string`.
+Type `Event` shoulde be either `sender.ConfirmationEvent` or `sender.PasswordRecoveryEvent`.
+For any event you make custom notification.
+For example see [defaultSender](./sender/sender.go#L55)

 6. Implement sign-up/sign-in request types